-Vivek Turakhia is a 17-year-old, first-generation Indian-American passionate about technology and with his eye on a career in computer science.
-His parents, who met in Cambay, India, came to the US in their twenties, his dad during his undergraduate years and his mom after graduating.
+Vivek Turakhia is a 17-year-old, second-generation Indian-American passionate about technology and with his eye on a career in technology.
+His parents, who met in Cambay, India, came to the US in their twenties, his dad after his undergraduate years and his mom after graduate school.
 Education has always been a valuable part of the Turakhia family.
 It was on a trip to see his grandparents in Cambay three years ago that Vivek first narrowed in on the need for school supplies at underserved schools.

 Upon returning to his home in New York, Vivek formed the organization For the Students By the Students to help address the issue.
 First, he donated to school in Cambay.
 Then, he turned to his own community.
 Many supply drives later, For the Students By the Students has teamed up with organizations stateside, amplified their voice on social media, and donated thousands of dollars in supplies to schools across the country.
 Through their partnership with Kids in Need Foundation, they access to distribution channels that get items to where they are most needed, regardless of state.